endojs/endo/README.md

 ## Implementation

-This code is a subset and simplification of the realm shim.
+This code is a subset and simplification of the original realm shim.

 ## Requirements